Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 </div>

 This tree (figure \@ref(fig:chonedecisiontree)) is simple to read.
 In the top node, there are 2,564 people that did not renew (nr) and over 11,300 that did renew.
-The first split separates people that live more than 49 miles from the park.
+The first split separates people that live more than 49 miles from the venue.
 Of those people, 906 did not renew and 663 did renew.
 The third split separates people who live more than 67 miles from the park.
 Of those that live more than 67 miles from the park, 515 did not renew.

 A decision tree performs splits in one of multiple ways and there are lots of resources that can illustrate the methods.
 At this stage, the main thing to understand is that the nodes are more similar to each other than to other nodes.
 Each node is more homogeneous.

 This is machine learning at its most simple form.
 A set of cascading questions split in formulaic ways classifies a response variable.
-While methods differ, at their heart many machine learning processes are very similar.
+While methods differ, at their heart many machine learning processes are functionally very similar despite using wildly diverging methods.

 ### Automation and Integration